AllanWang/KAU/about/README.md

 ## Proguard

-Without auto detect, KAU about will retain the classes containing the lib strings by default.
+Without auto detection, KAU about will retain the classes containing the lib strings by default.
 If you use proguard with auto detect, make sure to retain all R classes to make it possible

 ```